Child Disability Payment decision making guide

 - consider all the facts and evidence

-The First-tier Tribunal can agree with and uphold the decision made by Social Security Scotland.
-If it does not agree with the decision, it can make its own decision about the individual’s entitlement to the benefit.
+The First-tier Tribunal can agree with and uphold the determination made by Social Security Scotland.
+If it does not agree with the determination, it can make its own determination about the individual’s entitlement to the benefit.
+This means that the individual’s award could increase, decrease or stay the same.